Şebnem Korur Fincancı: Özgür Gündem trial

 On 20 June 2016 she was detained for having been an editor-on-watch for one day for the newspaper Özgür Gündem.
 She was investigated for terror propaganda but released after ten days, pending trial.
 On 17 July 2019, she was acquitted but this time the prosecution appealed the verdict and on 3 November 2020 a court ruled a retrial was to take place.
 In April 2022, the dismissal of Murat Bircan, the presiding judge of the court was demanded as it was reported he was a candidate for the governing Justice and Development Party (AKP) in Samsun and was also seen in a gathering with local AKP functionaries.

 Academics for Peace trial

 She was also investigated for having signed the petition We are not a party of this crime by the Academics for Peace in 2016.
 In trial, her observations during her visit of Cizre on 3 March 2016, an interview given to Evrensel in December 2015 and another interview given to Özgür Gündem in December 2018 were presented as evidence for her being involved in disseminating terrorist propaganda.
 In 2019 she was sentenced to 2 years and 6 months imprisonment but she appealed the verdict.

 Interview with Erkam Tufan Aytav on YouTube

-After Şebnem Korur Fincancı was interviewed by Erkam Tufan Aytav on his YouTube channel in 15 March 2022, the Anti-Terrorism Department filed a criminal complaint arguing Aytav is a fugitive member of the Gülen Movement.
+After Şebnem Korur Fincancı was interviewed by Erkam Tufan Aytav on his YouTube channel on 15 March 2022, the Anti-Terrorism Department filed a criminal complaint arguing Aytav is a fugitive member of the Gülen Movement.
 The Gülen Movement is seen as terrorist in Turkey.